check-spelling/check-spelling-docs/Notes-on-suggested-replacements.md

 ### Observations

-This output is a good argument in favor of a smaller dictionary along with [[Area dictionaries|Feature: Area dictionaries]].
+This output is a good argument in favor of a smaller dictionary along with [Area dictionaries](Feature: Area dictionaries).

 ### Command run